grafana/grafana/docs/sources/enterprise/access-control/usage-scenarios.md

 If you want to prevent Grafana Admin from creating users, you can do the following:

 1. [Check all built-in role assignments]({{< ref "#check-all-built-in-role-assignments" >}}) to see what built-in role assignments are available.
 1. From built-in role assignments, find the role which gives `users:create` permission.
-Refer to [predefined roles]({{< relref "./roles.md#predefined-roles" >}}) for full list of permission assignments.
+Refer to [fixed roles]({{< relref "./roles.md#fixed-roles" >}}) for full list of permission assignments.
 1. Remove the built-in role assignment by using an [Fine-grained access control HTTP API]({{< relref "../../http_api/access_control.md" >}}) or by using [Grafana provisioning]({{< relref "./provisioning" >}}).

 ## Allow Editors to create new custom roles

 By default, Grafana Server Admin is the only user who can create and manage custom roles.
 If you want your users to do the same, you have two options:

-1. First option is to create a built-in role assignment and map `fixed:permissions:admin:edit` and `fixed:permissions:admin:read` predefined roles to the `Editor` built-in role.
+1. First option is to create a built-in role assignment and map `fixed:permissions:admin:edit` and `fixed:permissions:admin:read` fixed roles to the `Editor` built-in role.
 1. Second option is to [create a custom role]({{< ref "#create-your-custom-role" >}}) with `roles.builtin:add` and `roles:write` permissions, and create a built-in role assignment for `Editor` organization role.

 Note that in any scenario, your `Editor` would be able to create and manage roles only with the permissions they have, or with a subset of them.